Group plans to hand out 25,000 meals around Blount using food trucks

-Announced through videos shared on social media, the plan is to park food trucks and hand out food from parking lots at the following locations and times:
+Announced through videos shared on social media, the plan is to park food trucks and hand out food from parking lots at four separate times and locations, including Maryville, Townsend, Alcoa and Greenback.

-Rio Revolution Pastor Pacer Hepperly said in a phone interview the idea started with a family member who formulated a plan coordinating with food trucks to hand out meals to children and families affected by coronavirus closings.
+Rio Revolution Pastor Pacer Hepperly said in an interview the idea started with a phone call from his brother, Steven Hepperly, who called him at 9:45 a.m. with an idea.

-“It’s just a method that we’re going to try and use to feed kids who don’t have food or resources,” Hepperly said.
+“Hey, we need to make sure not one kid goes hungry,” Steven told his brother.
+“What’s your thoughts on feeding these kids?”

+The church’s elders immediately began messaging, talking about the ramifications of finances, locations, providers and who actually needs the food.
+They came up with a model that evolved throughout the day.
+“It’s changing, just like everything else is changing, right?”
+Pacer said.

+He recalled a time when RIO was based at Heritage High School and said this is a way to potentially give back to the system that supported the church back when it started in 2007.

-Though the outreach program is not exclusively an RIO operation, Hepperly said the church has donated money toward the program and is mobilizing members to respond.
+Though the outreach program is not exclusively an RIO operation, as Hepperly explained, the church has donated money toward the program and is helping mobilize businesses and members to respond.

-The operation might last until Friday.
-Leaders of the outreach are still working out details.
+But the food trucks may be pitching in, too: He said some have expressed interest in helping provide the free meals.

+Though the operation has only verified four dates, Pacer Hepperly said it could be something that extends beyond next week, especially if COVID-19 continues to drastically change social interactions.

 (0) comments